Valorant Agent Guide – Sova

 Sova has been available since Closed Beta and much like Sage, he can be incredibly helpful to his team.
 Combining reconnaissance and offensive abilities, Sova is a preferred attacker, but can also be used defensively.
 He can be found in almost any good team lineup and we explain why.

-Sova Skills Guide: Owl Drone
+Sova Guide: Owl Drone

-The Owl Drone is Sova’s first basic ability and can be used to gather information about the enemy.
+The Owl Drone is Sova’s basic ability and can be used to gather information about the enemy.
 Whoever manages to hit an enemy with the drone’s arrow will briefly mark it for their own team.
 However, the drone can be easily destroyed, so you should try to mark the enemies as soon as possible.
 However, the technical tool can also be used to force enemies out of their position.
 If you coordinate with your teammates, you can bait enemies this way and lure them into a teammate’s field of fire.

 Unlike the Recon Bolt, the drone can fire multiple shots before being destroyed.
 This guarantees you at least some information every time you use the drone.
 Either you can tag someone or the enemy will shoot at the drone, giving away their position.